 Diane Issa Nauffal

-Dr. Diane I. Nauffal is an assistant professor in the Department of Education in the Lebanese American University (LAU).
+Dr. Diane I. Nauffal is an assistant professor of education in the Department of Education in the Lebanese American University (LAU).
 She joined LAU in 2008 charged with the establishment of the Department of Institutional Research and Assessment (DIRA).
 In 2017, she was promoted to assistant to the president for Institutional Research and Assessment.
 In her role, Dr. Nauffal provides decision-support, research and analysis to facilitate LAU’s planning and policy-formulation processes, and associated institutional and program accreditation, benchmarking, and institutional effectiveness activities.
 In addition, she supports all institutional assessment efforts covering the spectrum of activities related to programs, students, faculty and staff through her role as coordinator of the University Assessment Resource Cluster.

 Dr. Nauffal is currently a member of the Higher Education Reform Experts (HERE) team of Lebanon.
 She has served as president of the Middle East and North Africa Association for Institutional Research (MENA-AIR), an affiliate group of the Association for Institutional Researchers (AIR) in the USA since 2015.
 She is a member of the Lebanese Association for Educational Studies (LAES) and served as the president from 2012-2014.
 In 2011, she was appointed to the National Taskforce for University Governance.

 - Nauffal, D.I.
 (2015), Institutional research and planning in the Middle East.
 In K. L. Webber and A.J.
 Calderon (Eds.), Institutional research and planning in higher education: Global context and themes.
 Abingdon: Routledge.